-On July 30, 2021, the State Council promulgated the Regulations on Protection of Critical Information Infrastructure, which became effective on September 1, 2021 and defined "critical information infrastructure" as the important network facilities or information systems of key industries or fields, such as public communication and information service, energy, transportation, water conservation, finance, public services, e-government affairs and national defense science, and important network facilities or information systems which may endanger national security, people's livelihood and public interest once there occur damage, malfunctioning or data leakage to them.
+On July 30, 2021, the State Council promulgated the Regulations on Protection of Critical Information Infrastructure, which became effective on September 1, 2021 and defined "critical information infrastructure" as the important network facilities or information systems of key industries or fields, such as public communication and information systems which may endanger national security, people's livelihood and public interest once there occur damage, malfunctioning or data leakage to them.
 The Regulations on Protection of Critical Information Infrastructure provided that no individual or organization may carry out any illegal activity of intruding into, interfering with, or sabotaging any critical information infrastructures, or endanger the security of any critical information infrastructures.
-The Regulations on Protection of Critical Information Infrastructure also mandated that each critical information infrastructure operator shall establish a cybersecurity protection system and accountability system, and the principal person in-charge of a critical information infrastructure operator shall take full responsibility for the security protection of the critical information infrastructures operated by it.
+The Regulations on Protection of Critical Information infrastructure also mandated that each critical information infrastructure operator shall establish a cybersecurity protection system and accountability system, and the principal person in-charge of a critical information infrastructure operator shall take full responsibility for the security protection of the critical information infrastructures operated by it.
 In addition, relevant administration departments of each important industry and sector, or the Protection Departments, shall be responsible for formulating the rule of critical information infrastructure determination applicable to their respective industry or sector, and determine the critical information infrastructure operators in their industry or sector.
 The result of the determination of critical information infrastructure operator shall be informed to the relevant operator by the Protection Departments, and notified to the public security department of the State Council as well.